OCA/stock-logistics-warehouse/stock_inventory_discrepancy/README.rst

 discrepancy is greater than a user defined threshold.

 Only new group "Validate All inventory Adjustments" will be able to force the validation of those blocked inventories.
+By default Stock manager will belong to this group.
+In addition, Stock Users can validate inventories under the threshold now.

 Configuration